By John Antolos

 Oktober Fest-Marzen is a delicious lager and hits all the right notes for an end-of-summer, autumnal brew.
 There are going to be a lot of Oktoberfest-style beers taking up shelf space at your local markets, but most of them will have nothing authentic about them save their labels.
 I’m getting a few more bottles of the real thing before they’re gone. —J.A.

-Find this beer at a store near you, or purchase on the internet:
+Find this beer at a store near you or online: